 Review + experience in choosing an espresso machine with volumetric dosing control

 This article is about Bezzera Duo bought by me.
 Bezzera Matrix is absolutely the same internally, but has plexiglass illuminated side panels with customizable light color (instead of the standard stainless panels in Duo), so I included it in the title to allow this page be found in Google by people who are interested in Matrix as well.

 WHICH FEATURES AN ESPRESSO MACHINE MUST HAVE, IMHO

 When I was choosing an espresso machine to replace my old Breville Infuser, the following four features were an absolute must:

 - PID for temperature constancy control, and the ability to set the temperature (as somebody wrote in FB: "When I try a new coffee and the extraction seems correct but I don't like the taste I play with the temperature").
-A visible display should automatically switch to timer when extraction starts (be careful - there are machines with PID which has no visible display, or a display in a hidden place which allows only to change the temperature and doesn't act as a timer).
+A visible display must automatically switch to timer when extraction starts (be careful - there are machines with PID which have no visible display, or a display in a hidden place which allows only to change the temperature and doesn't act as a timer!).

 - The standard 58-mm group, so I can buy a naked portafilter (to control channeling) and a basket larger than 18 gr (to enjoy a bit more liquid using the same brew ratio).